Immigration

 Criminal Procedure

-Discussion - 3 hours.
+Discussion — 3 units.
 This course examines the federal constitutional limits on government authority to gather evidence and investigate crime.
 Topics to be covered include Fourth Amendment limits on search, seizure, and arrest; the Fifth Amendment privilege against self-incrimination; and the Sixth Amendment right to counsel.
 While the course emphasizes current law and the evolution of Supreme Court doctrine, it also considers related policy questions on the role of police in a democratic society.

 Critical Race Theory Seminar

-Discussion - 2 hours.
+Discussion — 2 units.
 This course examines the relationship between racial power and the law.
 Contrary to the dominant legal paradigm which contends that racial subordination is a deviation from the liberal legal ideal, the Critical Race Theory movement views the U.S.

 Employment Discrimination